-Now, we discuss the symmetry of the action Eq.~\eqref{eq:openaction}.
-The important point is that it is not symmetric under Eq.~\eqref{eq:Qrsymmetry} because $G_K(k) \neq 0$; see Eqs.~\eqref{eq:openaction} and \eqref{eq:GK}.
-That is, the $\Qr$ symmetry Eq.~\eqref{eq:Qrsymmetry} is explicitly broken.
-Conversely, $\Qa$ symmetry remains even in the dissipative system.
-The original action $S_\text{open}$ is invariant under the simultaneous rotation $\phi^a$ and $\Phi_i^a$ whereas the integrated action Eq.~\eqref{eq:openaction} does not have $\Phi_i^a$ fields.
-As a result, $\Qr$ symmetry is broken, while $\Qa$ symmetry remains as the remnant of the original symmetry.
+We now discuss the symmetry of the action~\eqref{eq:openaction}.
+The point is that it is not invariant under Eq.~\eqref{eq:Qrsymmetry} because ${G}_K(\omega,\bm{k}) \neq 0$; see Eqs.~\eqref{eq:openaction} and \eqref{eq:GK}.
+In this sense, the $\Qr$ symmetry~\eqref{eq:Qrsymmetry} is broken.
+In contrast, $\Qa$ symmetry remains even in the open or dissipative system.